Sewing Classes in Seattle with School Information

 Bachelor of Arts in Clothing and Textiles with an Emphasis in Apparel Design

-In total, students need to earn 72 credits for this degree.
+In total, students need to earn a minimum of 77 credits for this degree.
 Within the program, students take 31 credits worth of classes that strictly focus on apparel design and cover concepts like fashion illustration.
 In addition, students learn about the fashion industry and the history of costumes.
 There's an opportunity to gain professional experience through an internship.
 Students who want to learn about sewing can choose between numerous classes that cover the clothing construction process and the sewing equipment needed as part of apparel design.

 Minor in Clothing and Textiles